RafaMMas/IberianFishHSMs/README.md

 the deeper parts and, based on this model predictions, both margins were evaluated as unsuitable.
-The predictions of the Support Vector Machine (SVM) were similar but, this technique evalauted the deeper parts of the pool with the highest suitability (i.e. 1).
+The predictions of the Support Vector Machine (SVM) were similar but, this technique evalauted the deeper parts of the pool with the highest suitability (i.e., 1).
 These models are base

 </div>